maraliwayway/react-portfolio/README.md

-# Welcome to the Project!
+# Mara's React Portfolio

-Thank you for checking out this project!
-Follow the steps below to get everything up and running quickly.
+To view the project, either follow the steps below or visit the Vercel link provided by this repo (Or do both!
+Do as you please!)

 ## Prerequisites